 Any time you paint on a glass or ceramic surface you want to be sure it is nice and clean so the paint adheres.

 Step 2.
-Spray vase with white primer.
+Spray the vase with white primer.

-To help with the adhesion of the paint, lightly coat the vase with white spray primer and let dry.
+To help with the adhesion of the paint, lightly coat the vase with white spray primer and let it dry.

 Step 4.
 Cover with dirt.